 Our goal is to support individuals with an interest or expertise in supporting young children to identify related career opportunities that allow them to contribute to the field.
 This understanding can also inform system-level and employer-driven strategies that promote workforce stability, support professional growth, and strengthen long-term impact across sectors serving young children.

-A wide range of professionals participated in the survey, with preliminary findings based on 2,360 respondents.
-In addition, as of August 2025, 155 participants took part in in-depth interviews to provide richer, qualitative insights into their career trajectories and workplace experiences.
+A wide range of professionals participated in the survey.
+The findings presented here are based on our full sample of 2,612 respondents.
+In addition, 176 participants took part in in-depth interviews to provide richer, qualitative insights

-This page includes preliminary results from the study.
-These data are currently being expanded and will inform the development of new resources designed to help users explore career pathways and support workforce development efforts across the state.
+This page includes the results from the study.
+These data will inform the development of new resources designed to help

 Participant Data | Education | Wages | Benefits | Employment Characteristics | Motivations & Perceptions | Retention & Attrition